janispritzkau/rcon-client/API.md

   - **port**: _number_

 **Returns** _Promise&lt;void&gt;_
-A promise that will be resolved when the client is authenticated with the server.
+A promise that will be resolved after the client is authenticated with the server.

 ---